microsoft/FluidFramework/packages/dds/tree/docs/wip/inverse-changes/README.md

 which prior change ought to be undone.
 The specific document changes needed to accomplish the undo are entirely left to the receiver to work out.
-This design makes undo ops, well, not really changesets anymore.
+This design does not use changesets to encore undo ops.

 * Don't preemptively include repair data in all changesets.
 * A client that issues an undo simply sends an op containing the ID of the change they want undone.